 M.K.
-Lu, who has been one of our directors, since 1995, is also President of Lite-On Semiconductor and acting President of Actron Technology Corporation, both Lite-On Group companies.
+Lu, who has been one of our directors, since 1995, is also President of Lite-On Semiconductor and Chief Executive Officer and Chairman of the board of Actron Technology Corporation, both Lite-On Group companies.
 From 1983 to 1990, Mr. Lu was General Manager/ Vice President of Silitek.